 - Chrome and Safari browsers

-See our review of AT&T TV Now for more details on this streaming service.
+See our review of DIRECTV STREAM for more details on this streaming service.

 For information on watching other TV channels online check out: How To Stream Specific TV Channels